n8henrie/n8henrie.github.io/_posts/2012-10-14-siri-how-much-time-is-left-on-the-timer.md

 ---
 id: 1780
-title: 'Siri: How much time is left on the timer?'
+title: "Siri: How much time is left on the timer?"
 date: 2012-10-14T15:53:40+00:00
 author: n8henrie
 layout: post